 Parents can help by:

+In order to keep a safe Catholic learning community, there are times when a suspension or expulsion is the most appropriate response to a violation within a progressive discipline model.
 We support the use of suspension and expulsion as outlined in the Education Act where a student has committed one or more of the violations outlined in the Ontario Code of Conduct whether it is on school property, during a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.
+Parents can help by:

 Parents can help by: